VinchC/VinchC/README.md

 ### Welcome on my GitHub profile !

-<p>After following an alternated training as a Teacher Assistant in JavaScript and PHP at the Wild Code School, I'm looking for job opportunities as a Full Stack Developper to start a new challenge.</p>
+<p>After following an alternated training as a Teacheing Assistant in JavaScript and PHP at Wild Code School, I'm looking for job opportunities as a Full Stack Developper to start a new challenge!</p>

 ### Tech and tools discovered during my training